bartkessels/GetIt/readme.md

 #### 5.1.1 Test coverage

-When building the tests the required compiler flags are set to generate the coverage reports for each individual source file.
-The coverage reports can be bundled using `lcov` which will generate a `*.info` file which can be transformed into a `html` file using the `genhtml` command.
+If you want to generate the test coverage report add the `--coverage` to the `cmake` command, i.e. `cmake --coverage ..`.
+This will generate a coverage report for each individual sources file.
+The coverage reports can be bundled using `lcov` which will generate a `.info` file.
+To open this file convert it to a `.html` file with the `genhtml` command.

 ```bash
 $ lcov --directory tests/CMakeFiles/getit_tests.dir --capture --output-file getit_coverage.info